moaazassali/capstone/README.md

 ## Code files that we added
 - droid_slam_node.py: Connecting the model with ROS by creating a node that receives image input from a specific ROS topic
+- img_receiver.py: Receive images using a socket connection rather than ROS.
+We didn't complete this but it might be faster than using ROS especially when dealing with Unity, where ROS might be an unnecessary overhead in this case.

 ## Getting Started
 1. Clone the repo